Providing You with Clarification

 For your convenience, we take all major credit cards.

-SquareUP also uses American Express, which is available at any shop location.
-We also accept checks and cash by mail.
+SquareUp also uses American Express, which is available at any shop location.
+We also accept checks by mail.
 Checks should be made out to Mohr & Mohr and mailed to 513 Center Street, Ashland, OH 44805.

-If this is your first time doing business with us, we do ask that you pay before return shipment.
+If this is your first time doing business with us, we do ask that you pay before return shipment is made.
 Otherwise, feel free to send us a check or pay over the phone at your earliest convenience.

 Our rehairing services are highly accredited and praised for quality.
 We are unable to promise this to you if we are using hair purchased from another source.

 Our experts recommend a rehair once a year at least.
 Professional musicians should consider getting their bows rehaired more frequently.
-If you're unsure we'd be happy to provide guidance.
+If you are unsure we would be happy to provide guidance.

-Again, if you are uncertain about this process, we're available to help you!
+Again, if you are uncertain about this process, we are available to help you!